jrtechs/NodeJSBlog/blogContent/posts/programming/everything-fibonacci.md

 ![Recursive Definition](media/fibonacci/RecursiveDefinition.png)

 # Accumulation Solution

 The problem with the previous recursive solution is that you had to recalculate certain terms of fibonacci a ton of times.
 A summation variable would help us avoid this problem.
-You could write this using a simple loop, however, it is still possible to do this with recursion.
+You could write this solution using a simple loop or dynamic programming , however, I chose to use recursion to demonstrate that it's recursion which made the first problem slow.

 ```Python